Thank you for contacting us with your question.

 The source of the ache can arise from inside the testicle itself or from the tube and supporting tissue behind the testicle which is known as the epididymis.

 Some of the most common separate causes of testicular aching or pain are:

-We do hope you will find this information of use and wish you the best of luck for a speedy recovery.
+We do hope you will find this information useful and we wish you well with your investigations and any subsequent treatment if required.

 Answered by the Health at Hand team.

 NHS, 2021.
 Testicular cancer symptoms.
 (Accessed 6 March 2021)